Find your SisterhoodMar 15, 2020

 Your true friends stay.
 New ones appear.
 And the rest simply disappear from your radar, slowly and almost unnoticed.⠀

-But back to the 5 people: Include your partner, your parents if they are close, and your best friends and collegues.
+But back to the 5 people: Include your partner, your parents if they are close, and your best friends and colleagues.
 Ask yourself:⠀

 Do they support you?⠀